Ikanant/Software-Engineering-Notes/05-Docker/Kubernetes/000_Introduction.md

 1:33 PM

 **Overview**

 *In this notes I am going to write down everything Kubernetes related FROM A DEVELOPERS perspective.
 Why do we \*as developers\* want to learn Kubernetes?
 What benefits do we get from learning about it?*

-Official Definition: [Kubernetes (8s) is an open-source system for automating deployment, scaling, and management of containerized applications.]{.underline}
+Official Definition: [Kubernetes (8s) is an open-source system for automating deployment, scaling, and management of containerized applications.]

 The real question, at least for me, is how is Kubernetes any different than docker-compose for example... in which we write a .yaml file that contains the configuration of our docker containers and allows us to run different commands on them like *docker-compose up/down* from the terminal? - Well, docker compose was never intended to be used in a production setting... but let\'s assume we do... what happens if we require to scale our application(s)?
 What happens when one or more of our running containers fail?

 ![It Would Be Nice if We Could\...
 Package up an app and let something else manage it for us Not worry about the management of containers Eliminate single points of failure Scale containers Update containers without bringing down the application Have robust networking and persistent storage options ](000_Introduction_000.png)

 All of the things above can be done by using Kubernetes... or in other words (like the ones I am sure you have heard off) Kubernetes is a tool to orchestrate docker containers... like a conductor would in an actual orchestra.
 The conductor knows who is playing music when, when they should start and stop... or even if they need to replace a musician for another at some point during the show.

 ![Key Kubernetes Features Service Discovery/ Load Balancing Self-healing Storage Orchestration Secret and Configuration Management Automate Rollouts/Rollbacks Horizontal Scaling ](000_Introduction_001.png)

 ... these are NOT the only tools Kubernetes does for us BUT, these are some of the main ones we often focus on as developers when working with Kubernetes.

 **The Big Picture**

 Kubernetes started out at Google...
 There was a need within the company for container and cluster management... they used it for OVER 15+ years...
 WHAT?!
 I don\'t think it was called kubernetes back then but this certain is what we know and love today.

 Some people see Kubernetes at the core: As a bunch of state machines

 Kubernetes moves you to a desired state....

 ![Current State Container Kubernetes Desired State Container Container ](000_Introduction_002.png)

 So you can start with a certain state, and if you wish to change it somehow, that\'s what Kubernetes can help you to do... like a GPS map... it will take you from point A to point B.

 **Core components:**